benjamincrozat/legacy-blog/posts/6-what-is-new-laravel-10.md

 laravel new hello-world --dev
 ```

-## Every new feature and change in Laravel 10
+## New features and changes in Laravel 10

 ### Dropped support for PHP 8.0